What to do if an adder bites your dog20 March 2023

-Symptoms of adder bites
+Clinical signs of adder bites

-The tell-tale symptom of your dog having been bitten will be a loud yelp.
-There may also be a kafuffle as the animals scramble away from one another or you may even see the incident yourself, in which case you’ll know to take them to your local vet for a check-up as soon as possible.
+The tell-tale sign of your dog having been bitten will be a loud yelp.
+There may also be a kerfuffle as the animals scramble away from one another or you may even see the incident yourself, in which case you’ll know to take them to your local vet for a check-up as soon as possible.
 If you don’t see the incident, symptoms of adder bites in dogs can include:

 - Two small puncture wounds